nlci/knda-font-badami/source/README.txt

 This Font Software is licensed under the SIL Open Font License, Version 1.1.

 master.gdl            - Graphite rules
-master.sfd            - OpenType rules
+master.fea            - OpenType rules
-other .sfd files      - glyph outline data for each font badami_unicode.xml    - mapping from legacy to Unicode as used by ttfbuilder
+*.sfd files           - glyph outline data for each font badami_unicode.xml    - mapping from legacy to Unicode as used by ttfbuilder